VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 }
 ```

-ResponseSchemaPatch can also create automatic.
-It created if the endpoint type provides a response package and the
+ResponseSchemaPatch can also be created automatically.
-return type of the method is non `Package`.
+It is created if the endpoint type provides a response package and the return type of the method is non `Package`.

 Controller-style